tpay-com/tpay-magento2-basic/README.md

 It is possible to integrate this solution with our plugin.
 You can find the repository [here](https://github.com/tpay-com/tpay-magento2-graphql).

+### Hyvä Checkout support

+If you are using Hyvä Checkout additional compatybility module is required.
+You can find the repository [here](https://github.com/tpay-com/tpay-hyva-checkout)

 ### Technical assistance

 If you have additional questions, please contact the Tpay Customer Service Department at this